James Macnamara: Duel

-While ashore during the peace Macnamara contrived to become embroiled in a duel.
-While walking his Newfoundland dog in Hyde Park on 6 April 1803 he had an altercation with Colonel Robert Montgomery, when their dogs began fighting.
+While ashore, Macnamara became embroiled in a duel.
+While walking his Newfoundland dog, Lion, in Hyde Park on 6 April 1803 he had an altercation with Colonel Robert Montgomery, when their dogs began fighting.
 Harsh words were exchanged, and the two parties fought a duel that evening at Chalk Farm.
 Both men were wounded, the colonel mortally.
 Macnamara was arrested on a charge of manslaughter and put on trial at the Old Bailey on 22 April.
 Macnamara defended himself from the charge on the grounds that he had received an affront and that it was necessary for him to challenge it in order to maintain his position as a naval officer.
 He summoned many of his naval friends, among whom Viscounts Hood and Nelson, Lord Hotham, Sir Hyde Parker, Sir Thomas Troubridge, Captains Martin, Towry, Lydiard, Moore and Waller; and General Churchill and Lord Minto, to testify in his defence.
 They supported his assertion that he was the 'reverse of quarrelsome' and the jury took ten minutes to acquit him.

+The following letter, addressed to his brother John at Llangoed Castle, gives details of the encounter and its cause.